Analytics

 Where:

-• xijx_{ij} is the normalized score of alternative ii on criterion jj
+• is the normalized score of alternative on criterion

 Analytic Hierarchy Process (AHP)